aikige/homeBinWin/README.md

   -h, --help            show this help message and exit -i INTERVAL, --interval INTERVAL
-                        set interval of logging in seconds. default interval is 120 -s, --skip_duplicate  if this argument is set, skip logging of duplicated title
+                        set interval of logging in seconds. default interval is 120 -s, --skip_duplicate  if this argument is set, title is logged only when it is different from previous log.
 ```

-A python script to keep log of forground window, in Windows environment.
+A python script to keep log of foreground window title, in Windows environment.
 This script will be convenient if you want to keep logging of your work-time.

 Other notes about features: